PhilRyan88/PhilRyan88/README.md

 ## 🌱 Lifelong Learner

 I'm a firm believer in the power of continuous learning.
-While my journey is ongoing, I'm excited to sharpen my skills, broaden my horizons, and contribute to the ever-evolving blockchain landscape.
+I'm excited to sharpen my skills, broaden my horizons, and contribute to the ever-evolving blockchain landscape.

 ## 🤝 Let's Connect!